shield02/alx-low_level_programming/0x08-recursion/README.md

 + 4-pow_recursion.c - Script that returns the value of number raise to another number
 + 5-sqrt_recursion.c - Script to find the natural square root of a number
 + 6-is_prime_number.c - Script that finds a prime number
-+ 7-is_palindrome.c - Script that if a  string is a palindrome
++ 100-is_palindrome.c - Script that if a  string is a palindrome
++ 101-wildcmp.c - Script that compares two strings to check if they are identical